 If you have received a Notice and Order or a Courtesy Notice and have specific questions, you may email Neighborhood Improvement Officer Brad Hauman or call at 309.524.2014.

 If you were issued a City of Moline ordinance violation citation and have general questions regarding same, please view the Ordinance Violation webpage.
 If you have additional questions, please contact the Neighborhood Improvement Officer at 309.524.2014.

 For questions or information regarding the rental housing and inspections program, view the webpage.

-Please be advised that the City Attorneys who represent the City of Moline in ordinance violation cases act in the role of prosecutors for the City and cannot provide you with legal advice.
+For ordinance violation cases, you are not required to have an attorney present in Rock Island Circuit Court nor will a public attorney be appointed to your case.
+Each individual ordered to appear in Rock Island Circuit Court must use his or her own discretion in deciding whether to hire an attorney to defend his or her case.
+Please be advised that the Attorneys who represent the City of Moline in ordinance violation cases act in the role of prosecutors for the City and cannot provide you with legal advice.

 For clarification of the rights and responsibilities involved, or if your property has been damaged because of falling branches from a neighbor's tree and you wish to seek payment for damages, you should seek the services of a private attorney, as a tree on private property is generally considered a private matter.